sakan811/Honkai-Star-Rail-A-Few-Fun-Insights-with-Data-Analysis/README.md

 I used web scraping scripts written with Python to gather data from https://www.prydwen.gg/star-rail/

-Latest update: 19 Nov 23
+Latest update: 7 Dec 23

 This repo is only to show the codes and data.